FriendsOfShopware/FroshPluginUploader/README.md

 ## ext:update

-Will update informations about the plugin from the `Resources/store`-folder
+Will update informations about the plugin from the `Resources`-folder.

 Valid arguments are: